dayanacavalcante/MRI-Recognition-with-Keras-and-Tensorflow/README.md

 ![](Plot_training_validation.jpg)

-Using image augmentation, now the accuracy on the training and the validation set are very close to each other, except epoch 10.
-On the Plot chart we can see the accuracy curves are fit near and the loss are fit together.
+Using image augmentation, the accuracy on the training (47.86%) and the validation (49.93%) set are now close to each other.
+On the Plot chart we can see the accuracy curves are fit near, except at epochs 0 and 10, and the loss are fit together, except at epoch 0.

 ![](Plot_training_validation_image_augmentation.jpg)